SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 2. Download latest Universal Importer plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2275-universal_importer).
 3. Install plugin following this [guide](https://www.youtube.com/watch?v=tyM5f81eRno).

-Now, you should have in SketchUp an "Universal Importer..." submenu in "Extensions" menu and an "Universal Importer" toolbar.
+Now, you should have in SketchUp an "Universal Importer" submenu in "Extensions" menu and an "Universal Importer" toolbar.

 ## Troubleshooting